April Training Challenge: Drop It

-Click here if you’d prefer to listen to this blog post.
 I’ve mentioned before that issues seem to come in waves.
-In the spring
+In the spring we usually get a lot of new leash reactivity clients.
+With

-Click here if you prefer to listen to this blog post.
 Happy February!
-This month’s training challenge is with our upcoming webinar, Pandemic Puppies: Finding
+This month’s training challenge is with our upcoming webinar, Pandemic Puppies: Finding Harmony in the Future in mind.
+We wanted to include something

 I talk about my dog, Oso, all of the time but he’s not the only critter in our household.
 I’ve mentioned my turtle, Zorro, a